 - General cleaning after each patient treatment: Environmental surfaces at the dialysis station, including the dialysis bed or chair, countertops, and external surfaces of the dialysis machine are cleaned and disinfected with an EPA registered hospital disinfectant or a 1:10 dilution of bleach and water (expires 30 days after being mixed).
 Cleaning is performed while no patient is at the station. - 2.
 Surfaces that become contaminated with blood or other potentially infectious body fluids should be cleaned and disinfected immediately.
 These surfaces should also be cleaned daily. - 3.
 Items shared between patients (e.g., stethoscopes, reusable blood pressure cuffs, clamps, medication administration pumps) are disinfected between patients and when visibly soiled. - 4.
 Thermometers are cleaned as follows: - a.
 Electronic thermometers.
 A new plastic sheath is used for each temperature.
-The cord, probe, and unit should be thoroughly cleaned between patient uses with an EPA

-- registered hospital disinfectant, or a 1:10 bleach solution.
+The cord, probe, and unit should be thoroughly cleaned between patient uses with an EPA registered hospital disinfectant, or a 1:10 bleach solution.
 Rectal and oral temperatures should be taken with separate probes. - b.
 Ear (tympanic membrane) thermometers are equipped with a probe and disposable, plastic probe covers.
 A new plastic cover should be used for each temperature.
 The unit, including the end of the probe, should be wiped after each patient use and when visibly soiled with an EPA registered hospital disinfectant or a 1:10 bleach solution. - 5.
 Hemodialysis machines are routinely cleaned and maintained by the hemodialysis unit staff.
 After each patient use, the exterior surfaces of the machine are disinfected with 1:10 bleach solution or EPA registered hospital disinfectant.
-Prior to disinfection, after each patient use to remove mineral deposits, the machine should be descaled using vinegar, citric or acetic acid. - 6.
-At the end of the day the internal fluid pathways of each machine are disinfected with heat or approved chemicals.
+At the end of each treatment day, prior to disinfection, the machine should be acid cleaned using vinegar, citric or acetic acid.

+- 6. At the end of the day, the internal fluid pathways of each machine are disinfected with heat or bleach per Fresenius policy (see References).
 Heat disinfection is accomplished by the water temperature in the heating vessel rising to 83° C and then passing through the internal fluid pathways for 20 minutes with rinse.
 This system eliminates microbial contamination without the hazards associated with chemicals.
-Sodium hypochlorite 5.255 6.0% (standard household bleach) is the approved chemical used on the internal fluid pathways of dialysis machines. - 7.
+Sodium hypochlorite 5.255 6.0% (standard household bleach) is the approved chemical used on the internal fluid pathways of dialysis machines and should be used to disinfect the internal fluid pathways after treatment of a Hepatitis B Virus (HBV) positive or HBV status unknown patient (refer to section I. Prevention and Management of HBV Infection). - 7.
 Primed hemodialysis and CRRT (Continuous Renal Replacement Therapy) set-ups should be discarded after 12 hours if treatment has not been initiated. - 8.
 Concentrate wands must be disinfected daily.
 See Appendix 1 for disinfection guidelines.